AndreKuts/dufap/README.md

 ## Features

-- State updates should only occur in the ViewModel layer as the View layer only has visibility for reading State.
+- State updates should only occur in the ViewModel layer, as the View layer only has visibility for reading State.
 - Receiving state changes occurs on the Main thread by default, so it's safe to update from any thread.
 - Macros are useful for reducing the number of lines of code.
-- Protected state the updates.
+- Protected state updates.

 ## Macros
 - @ViewWith: Use this macro to create a SwiftUI view that integrates with your ViewModel